 I have sat on both sides of the hiring “experience” and a pet peeve I have is folks thinking “business casual” means shorts and flip-flops (for an interview) thus I ranted Job Hunting Hints: Dress for the Job Fair.

 I do have a sister blog (where I write occasionally) where I write about the business of blogging, thus Guest Posts: Please Stop the Madness addressed those who wish to write a guest post on this esteemed tome.

 The Quarterly Financial Status Report is an old idea of mine, where you publish (to your spouse usually) a quarterly financial status report to force yourself to figure out where you stand, it will help you feel more in control of things (financially).

 One of my most brutally honest posts is my Top 5 Investing Regrets which you should read just so you don’t make the same dumb-ass moves I have done in my life.

-Gail did a great deal of the battling, where the “suits” kept arguing Marcoeconomic macroeconomic policies and how statistics don’t agree that Canadians are drowning in debt, but Gail continued to hammer her point of view with her personal experiences (which was contrary to the “suits” point of view).
+Gail did a great deal of the battling, where the “suits” kept arguing Macroeconomic macroeconomic policies and how statistics don’t agree that Canadians are drowning in debt.
+Still, Gail continued to hammer her point of view with her personal experiences (contrary to the “suits” point of view).

-If you are a resident of Ontario, think about donating to TVO as well, to keep this kind of interesting programming going.
+If you are a resident of Ontario, think about donating to TVO to keep this kind of exciting programming going.

-In case you were wondering about Saint George and the Dragon, click on this picture (does look a little like Gail).
+If you were wondering about Saint George and the Dragon, click on this picture (it does look a little like Gail).